tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
     Next, ensure that the Mask rectangle is lower in the list (higher in z-order) than the new path.
-Select both the mask rectangle and the new path, right click and select &#8220;Combine&#8221; and &#8220;Subtract&#8221;.
+Select both the mask rectangle and the new path, right click and select “Combine” and “Subtract”.
 This will merge the two into a single path, but it will cut the old path out of the rectangle.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner6.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner6.PNG" border=0 /></a>